 Curves with Singularities

 Many of the curves that we study are smooth, with a well-defined tangent at every point.
 Points where the derivative is defined — where there is a definite slope — are called regular points.
 However, many curves also have exceptional points, called singularities.
-If the derivative is not defined at a point, or if it does not have a unique value there, the point is singular.
+If the derivative is not defined at a point, or if it … Continue reading Curves with Singularities

 Invention or Discovery?